 Sugar is only one diet component that impacts kids’ oral health.
 If your son’s or daughter’s diet is lacking key vitamins and minerals, the tissues in their mouth may have trouble fighting infection.
 These infections can lead to gum disease.

 The team at Timothy G. Mahoney DDS pampers our youngest patients.
-If you have a toddler who has not visited a dentist, call us today to schedule a first-time dental check-up.
+If you have a toddler who has not visited a dentist, call your dentist near you today to schedule a first-time dental check-up.
 We also offer a range of cosmetic and restorative dentistry services, as well as sedation dentistry.
 Give us a call at 855-416-4959.

 Contact Timothy G. Mahoney DDS: 855-416-4959